 J. WILLIAMS, Ph.D. | BIO | UPDATED date

-An analysis of existing citation styles has produced 30 insights into how citations and references can support online communication from authors to readers.
-These insights motivated the design, from the ground up, of an architecture for online citations and references.
+An analysis of existing citation styles has motivated the design, from the ground up, of a convenient architecture for online citations and references that

 Readers of the transformed content see references with five elements: titles, links to representations of cited content, contributors, publishers, and dates.
 The titles and links come first, as these are the elements emphasized in search engine results.

-The document Reference Elements: Examples provides a pleasant introduction to the citations and references of the new architecture.
-Here is a labeled screenshot of a subsidiary reference in the form of a mouseover note.
+The document Tomorrow's Citations: Reference Examples provides a pleasant introduction to the citations and references of the new architecture.
+Here is a labeled screenshot of a subordinate reference in the form of a mouseover note.
 Notice that the note begins with the title of the reference's corresponding root parent reference:

-The architecture is presented in Citations Online: Preliminary Guide for Content Creators.
-The underlying research is presented in Citations Online: Architecture Development.
-Its conclusion identifies crucial differences between traditional citation styles and the Citations Online architecture.
+The architecture is presented in Tomorrow's Citations: Preliminary Guide for Content Creators.
+The underlying research is presented in Tomorrow's Citations: Architecture Development.
+Its conclusion identifies crucial differences between traditional citation styles and the tomorrow's citation architecture.

 All three of these documents are self-illustrating.
-The reader sees not the content-provider format in which these documents are maintained but the corresponding transformed reader's view produced by the real-time transformation algorithm.
+The reader sees not the author's view in which these documents are maintained but the corresponding transformed reader's view produced by the real-time transformation algorithm.